For the word of God is alive and active.

 “For God so loved the world that he freely gave His one and only Son that whoever believes in Him shall not perish, but have eternal life.”

-Now, let’s take that moment to read into it a little more.
+Now, let’s take another moment to read into it a little more.
 There is so much power lying just beneath the surface of this short verse:

-As someone who enjoys ministering, I not only love having a good relationship with God, but enjoy the feeling of confidence when speaking about His will and Word to others.
+As someone who enjoys ministering, I not only love having a good relationship with God, but I enjoy feeling confident when speaking about His will and Word to others.
 As ambassadors of Heaven, it’s important for us to be ready for virtually any question that may come our way.

 The heart of the righteous studies to answer…

 When I answer a question, I like to give the simplest but deepest (and most accurate) answer I can.
-My job is to challenge you to seek out God for yourself; only you can take the time to read or get quiet.
+My job is to challenge you to seek out God for yourself; only you can take the time to read and get quiet before the Throne of Heaven.
 I can’t do those things for you, but I can help point you in the right direction.